 Kick off your trip with a sugar rush from Gourdough's Big Fat Donuts.
 This airstream food truck features specialty, massive donuts with unique flavor combinations like the Funky Monkey with grilled bananas, or the Black Out topped with brownie batter and chocolate drizzle.

-Head over to the Brush Square Museums, a trio of free museums in the East Sixth Street National Register Historic District.
-The Susanna Dickinson Museum is the stone home of the only Anglo adult survivor of the Battle of the Alamo; the O. Henry Museum is the Victorian-style former residence of the famed short story writer; and the Austin Fire Museum is housed in the still active Fire Station #1, built in 1939.
+Head over to the Brush Square Museums, two free museums in the East Sixth Street National Register Historic District.
+Explore the Susanna Dickinson Museum, the stone home of the only Anglo-adult survivor of the Battle of the Alamo.
+Then, stop at the O. Henry Museum to see the Victorian-style former residence of the famed short story writer.

 Start your exploration of the Texas State Capitol Complex at the Texas Capitol Visitors Center.
 Housed in the renovated 1857 General Land Office Building that was originally used to store state land records, the Center features fascinating exhibits on the history of Texas and offers free guided tours of the Texas State Capitol.